funkfinger/wigg.in/_posts/2010-04-23-Capistrano-deploy-to-multiple-locations.markdown

 ---
+layout: post
 title: Capistrano deploy to multiple locations
-date: '2010-04-23'
+date: "2010-04-23"
 tags:
   - beta
   - capistrano
   - code
   - deploy
   - production
   - recipe
   - stage
 ---

 Pretty simple, but wanted to log here so I can look this up in the future...